Irere Claudette

-Hon.
 Irere Claudette is a Rwandan technology professional and politician, who was appointed the Minister of State in charge of ICT and Technical Vocational Education and Training by President of Rwanda Paul Kagame in February 2020.
 This position has been reinstated as the Government moves to streamline and strengthen TVET Education and ICT integration in teaching and learning.

 Background and education

-Hon.
 Minister Claudette got her secondary school certificate from FAWE Girls' School, Rwanda.
-She furthered her education and earned a bachelor’s degree in Computer Science and Systems in 2012 from the National University of Rwanda.
-Thereafter in 2013, she got a scholarship to study Masters Programme and obtained her master’s of science and engineering degree in Computer Engineering from the Oklahoma Christian University in United States.
+She furthered her education and earned a bachelor's degree in Computer Science and Systems in 2012 from the National University of Rwanda.
+Thereafter in 2013, she got a scholarship to study Masters Programme and obtained her master's of science and engineering degree in Computer Engineering from the Oklahoma Christian University in United States.